metablaster/WindowsFirewallRuleset/Readme/DisableFirewall.md

 7. There are 3 tabs: "Domain", "Private" and "Public"
 8. on each tab click under "settings" click on "Customize..." button
 9. under "rule merging" set "Apply local firewall rules" to "NO"

+**NOTE:** rule merging means rules from both firewalls will be active as if it's one firewall, This is not recommended for security reasons except to troubleshoot problems.

 - Disabling it in control panel
 Which means it will not be active only if GPO firewall is not active too.